Sladav/mxObject/README.md

 	console.log(mxObj.label)    // 'A'
 	console.log(mxObj.sayA())   // 'A: I'm from A'

-	// and we can check to see if A is a mixin of mxObj
+	// and we can check to see if A is a mixin of mxObj(this is like
-	//   (this is like Object.prototype.isPrototypeOf())
+	// Object.prototype.isPrototypeOf())
 	console.log(mxObj.isMixinOf(A))  // true

 	...